serge-m/serge-m.github.io/content/2017/05/streaming-camera-output-from-raspberry-pi.md

 PC is connected to raspberry through local network.

 * Enable camera on your raspberry pi in raspi-conf.
 Reboot.
-* Save the following source code to a file on your raspberry (lets say `streaming.py`)
+* Save the following source code to a file on your raspberry (let's say `streaming.py`)
 * do `sudo pip3 install picamera`
 * run `python3 streaming.py`
 * on the target machine (PC) go to `http://<your raspberry ip or host name>:8000`. output from the camera must be streaming in realtime.

+Bandwidth is about 1000 kbit/s

 Sources from [picamera](http://picamera.readthedocs.io/en/release-1.13/recipes2.html#web-streaming)